|Item||Summer 1, 2018||Summer 2, 2018||Fall 1, 2018||Fall 2, 2018|

 We advise students to get a check card or debit card that can be used at ATMs (Automatic Teller Machines) in the U.S. This will give you easy access to your funds without having to bring large amounts of cash with you.
 If you choose to open a bank account after you arrive in Tuscaloosa, your family will be able to transfer money directly to your account by bank wire.

 Personal Items: The items listed below are not included with campus housing.
 You should plan to bring them with you or buy them in Tuscaloosa after you arrive.
-You will have an opportunity to go shopping during the check-in process.
-Please notify the ELI office either before or upon arrival if you wish to go shopping so that we can schedule that during your orientation period.
+The ELI offers shopping trips on arrival day and the first day of the session.

 - pillow and pillowcase